Daria-jk8/Titanic_Kaggle/README.md

 4. Perform a data cleanup as needed.
 Identify the set of traits that you think most influence human survival.
 5. Train a linear regression on train.csv on these features.
 For classification using linear regression
    - 5.1 Analyze the output of the model, namely, calculate the metrics of the classification task for test.csv.
-   - 5.2 Compare with metrics for train.csv(?)
+   - 5.2 Compare with metrics for train.csv

 **The following metrics are of interest:**
 - Accuracy